Crown-Commercial-Service/CMp-Architecture-Decision-Records/doc/adr/0003-use-a-single-domain.md

 ## Consequences

 This decision may change as we learn more about the best way to build the service as a scalable foundation making use of common components, infrastructure and data sources.

 For example we may choose to use a different domain for a buyer finding an agreement, and another domain for competing an agreement with one or more suppliers.

+Having a single component for all user journeys raises a small risk when different journeys have different security recquirements.
+It may well be indicated to move parts of journeys that have a higer or different security profile to different web components.